SergiyKonrad/react-ts-material-product-manager/README.md

 ## Contributions

-Feel free to open an issue or submit a pull request if you'd like to contribute to this project.
+We welcome your contributions!
+Feel free to open an issue or submit a pull request to suggest improvements or add new features to this project.
+All ideas and enhancements are appreciated!

 ## License